hugglesfox/pcode-style-guide/README.md

 ## Comments

-Comments are marked by a `//` at the start of the line.
+Comments are marked by a `//` at the start of the line and have a space between the `//` and the start of the comment.

 Inline comments should be defined 2 spaces after the line of code.

 ### Example